open-telemetry/opentelemetry-specification/specification/compatibility/opentracing.md

 OpenTelemetry API, and else it MUST be defined as a no-op operation.

 Optional operation.
-If this operation is implemented for a specific OpenTracing language, it MUST close the underlying `TracerProvider` if it implements a closeable interface or method, and else it MUST be defined as a no-op operation.
+If this operation is implemented for a specific OpenTracing language, it MUST close the underlying `TracerProvider` if it implements a "closeable" interface or method;
+otherwise it MUST be defined as a no-op operation.

 ## Span Shim and SpanContext Shim relationship